lizliz/teaspoon/README.md

 	pip install teaspoon

 The current draft of the code may still have dependency issues which will be fixed by version 1.0.0.
+Please reference the requirments page in the [documentation](http://elizabethmunch.com/code/teaspoon/index.html) for more details on other required installations.

 Contacts
 =============